gilless429/crescent/readme.md

 ### Dataset and reference genome

-In this repository you will find the files required to run the pipeline (snakefile, rule modules, scripts, config file) under snakemake_crescent as well as a small test dataset under Test_data (along with its reference genome, transcriptome, and annotation which are all compressed as .gz and need to be unzipped before use).
+In this repository you will find the files required to run the pipeline (snakefile, rule modules, scripts, config file) under snakemake_crescent as well as a small test dataset under Test_data (along with its reference genome, transcriptome, and annotation which are all compressed as .gz and **need to be unzipped before use**).

 The config file provided, snakemake_crescent/config/config_crescent.yaml, is set up to work with the test data.
-Only the WORKING_DIR and OUTPUT_DIR need to be changed, providing the directory where `RNAseq` and `refgen` folders are found as described below.
+Only the **WORKING_DIR and OUTPUT_DIR need to be changed**, providing the directory where both `RNAseq` and `refgen` folders are found as described below.
 The expected results are provided in Test_data_results.

 The dataset needs to be placed in a working folder that you can define in the config file, and which needs to contain a specific structure to work shown below.